JoeyStanley/real/resources.md

 * *[Same Stats, Different Graphs: Generating Datasets with Varied Appearance and Identical Statistics through Simulated Annealing](https://www.autodeskresearch.com/publications/samestats)* by Justin Matejka and George Fitzmaurice.
 This went viral in some circles and shows that you can get the exact same summary statistics with wildly different distributions.
 Very cool.

-* *[15 Types of Regression You Should Know](https://www.listendata.com/2018/03/regression-analysis.html#.WrqjTxC-HWE.twitter)* is a post on the blog *Listen Data* that is a nice overview of different kinds of regression and how to implement them in R.

-* *[Mixed Modeling as a Foreign Language](http://thestudyofthehousehold.com/2018/02/28/2018-02-28-formulae-are-a-lot-like-french-slang/)*, a blog post by Andrew McDonald, first off is a good explanation of what mixed modeling is all about.
-But more importantly, it makes the point that "if you only partly understand the words you are using, you *will* humiliate yourself eventually."
-In other words, it's important to know what you're doing when you use statistics, and if you don't, maybe you should reconsider before you do something wrong.

 * Here's a [BuzzFeed article](https://www.buzzfeed.com/stephaniemlee/brian-wansink-cornell-p-hacking?utm_term=.rkMwm8D0J#.ffAq3aVye) by Stephanie M. Lee about a researcher who made the news because of his unbelieveable amount of *p*-hacking and using "statistics" to lie about his data.

 ### Linear mixed-effects models